annapregovska/Git.md/Git.md

 ## Knowing these commands and how to use them effectively can greatly improve your productivity and efficiency when working with Git.

+### Learning these commands and their usage will help you effectively manage your Git repositories.